Cs23m011/DL_assignment3/README.md

 ```
 python trainRNN.py -e 6
 ```
 this will change the number of epoch to 6.
 Similarly we can use other commands as well.
+My code plots to  wandb so please provide wandb key and project name and wandb entity appropriately so it can plot logs to wandb.